djkramnik/ui-annotations/README.md

 1) * run interactive auto scraper

+* a url to view a single annotation on a screen
+* link from the labelling section to this view
+* complete labelling efforts
+* view per label

 * why so many bad extracts in write_interactive?
-  * a url to view a single annotation on a screen
+* rewrite write_interactive to find missed annotations + get the failed extracts

 * why persistent bad scrape examples

 2) * create synthetic element generator for label balancing...